FAQ // FREQUENTLY ASKED QUESTIONS

 Are there other artists in the residency?

-The Malt AIR programme has two artists at a time, for a three-month period.
+The Malt AIR programme has two-three artists at a time, for a three-month period.
 There is also space for other residents in other programmes.
 In other words, there can be four residents at a time, sharing the apartment, which has one kitchen, two bathrooms, one living room and four bedrooms.

 What can I expect when I arrive?

 You can expect a warm welcome!
 We’ll collect you at the Aarhus Airport, which is 15 kms from the residency.
-You will be shown around your new home at Maltfabrikken and introduced to the people there and the surrounding area.
+You will be shown around your new home at Maltfabrikken and introduced to the people here and the surrounding area.
 The programme for your time here includes visits to Kunsthal Aarhus and The Danish Art Workshops in Copenhagen, where you will also be introduced to the art scene in the area.
 We are many people who are looking forward to meeting you!